-Eventually, the impression of Egyptian tradition on the ancient Roman artistry and jewelry came to light.
+Eventually, the impression of Egyptian tradition on ancient Roman artistry and jewelry came to light.
 A good example of such an innate influence of Egyptian and Greek ethnicities on Roman styles is actually the Herakles Knot, which was used to protect the wearer from the evil eye.
 Ancient Rome became an empire when it vanquished the Mediterranean region, Egypt, Europe, and North America among other areas; this triggered the inclusion of different concepts of the aforementioned civilizations in Rome.

-Apart from gold, the types of materials used in jewelry creation were Roman glass, bronze, precious gems, and bone beads, which were gouged from remote areas such as Indus Valley, Far East, Persia, and many others.
+Apart from gold, the types of materials used in jewelry creation were Roman glass, bronze, precious gems, and bone beads, which were gouged from remote areas such as Indus Valley, the Far East, Persia, and many others.
 Sapphires, emeralds, and diamonds discovered their way from the silk road to the Roman territory to pacify the mighty and rich of this civilization.

 Romans loved to wear big rings — these exposed the status of the wearer and drew the attention of the people.
 A gold ring usually embedded a big Roman glass or gemstone, which was typically donned by the bureaucrats and Senators.

 The common individuals known as the Plebeians were authorized to use only rings made of metal.
-On the other hand, a few Plebeians have honored the authority to own a golden ring for the special service to the state or bravery.
+On the other hand, a few Plebeians have honored the authority to own a golden ring for special service to the state or bravery.
 However, progressively, such strict rules were settled during the leadership of Justinian I. Women of all ages of ancient Rome were more prone to use multiple rings of different designs and materials on their fingers without the restrictions of social classes.

-Bracelets the same shape as coiling snakes (which were secured by gold hooks) were usually noticed on the fingers of the Roman women.
+Bracelets the same shape as coiling snakes (which were secured by gold hooks) were usually noticed on the fingers of Roman women.
 The very design of the coiling snake was specifically significant to the Roman empire because it was regarded as a circular animal that seemed to be a flawlessly built living organism, which represented immortality.
 Since bracelets didn’t have any practical use, they were used solely for ornamental purposes.
 Bracelets made of pearls and gold were equally trendy in medieval Rome, and were worn around both wrists.

-The concept of seal rings or signet rings was initiated by the Roman empire, which made it easier for them to mark the seal with hot wax on important and vital documents.
+The concept of seal rings or signet rings was initiated by the Roman Empire, which made it easier for them to mark the seal with hot wax on important and vital documents.
 Most of these rings were generally worn by upper-class dominant adult males of the community.
-Another achievement of this particular ancient Roman span was the roll-out of gold coin rings that held the symbol of the dominating Emperor or had the inscribed Roman insignia on it.
+Another achievement of this particular ancient Roman span was the rollout of gold coin rings that held the symbol of the dominating Emperor or had the inscribed Roman insignia on them.
 Roman girls preferred to use earrings, necklaces, and a variety of armlets.
 The total quantity of jewelry worn by them on a hand or arm was seven or more.

-The Roman empire was the symbol of people of wealth and power who exhibited their riches through their lifestyle and jewelry.
+The Roman Empire was the symbol of people of wealth and power who exhibited their riches through their lifestyle and jewelry.
 Unfortunately, such a contemporary period didn’t last for very long as greed and corruption crept in and slowly and gradually ate away the building blocks of their contemporary society.